 But last minute, I had a feeling that I should try just once more.
 So I decided to stay in London, accepted the offer, and started my new role.

 The turning point came by chance.
 I was listening to a podcast interview with Dave Asprey, the founder of the Bulletproof Coffee and the Bulletproof Diet.
-I thought that coffee with butter in it sounded strange and I was skeptical, to put it mildly.
+Coffee with butter in it sounded strange to me, and I was skeptical, to put it mildly.

 I was still desperate enough to try a cup.
 At least it couldn’t make things worse.
 It didn’t – Bulletproof Coffee blew my mind!
 I felt an unprecedented clarity and aliveness, and a strong sense that this would change my life forever.
 I dived into researching the Bulletproof Diet and lifestyle and implementing as many elements as fast as I could over the next few weeks.

-During my years of overeating, I had for most of the time had an awareness that my eating was not healthy.
+During my years of overeating, I had, for most of the time, had an awareness that my eating wasn’t healthy.
 I realized that sugar had terrible effects on me, and I desperately wanted to quit my food addiction.
 I just didn’t know how.

-This process always turned out to be a nightmare.
-I had to use all my willpower to stay away from the sugar and the temptation and cravings inevitably won in the end.
+The process of quitting overeating turned out to be a nightmare every time.
+I had to use all my willpower to stay away from the junk food.
+Still, the temptations and my cravings always won in the end.

 The Bulletproof Diet was a different way to eat altogether.
-It’s a variation of the keto diet, which results in satiation and a relief of food cravings.
+It’s a variation of the keto diet, which results in satiation and relief of food cravings.
 This change in my body chemistry meant that I didn’t have to force anything anymore.
 The sugar and carb cravings that had haunted me for so many years were gone.
 I, who could not imagine a life without Lindt’s chocolate balls, now realized that there were even healthy desserts that I preferred over junk food.

 The impact of my new eating habits was incredible.
 My insomnia disappeared, and I could sleep well for the first time in years.
 My mood swings settled, and the depressive feelings lifted.
 Instead, I discovered a new sense of calm and wellbeing.